RealityETH/reality-eth-monorepo/packages/dapp/docs/index.rst

 ..
-Realitio documentation master file, created by sphinx-quickstart on Thu Sep 28 14:43:50 2017.
+Reality.eth documentation master file, created by sphinx-quickstart on Thu Sep 28 14:43:50 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Realitio
+Reality.eth
 =========================================

-Realitio is a crowd-sourced on-chain smart contract oracle system by Reality Keys.
+Reality.eth is a crowd-sourced on-chain smart contract oracle system by Reality Keys.

-Realitio can be used either from our web application or by calling our contracts directly.
+Reality.eth can be used either from our web application or by calling our contracts directly.

 .. toctree::